rush1998/100_day_code/README.md

     - Ex: **compstr.java**
 - There is a inbuilt sumction to find out the substring of any string *variablename.substring(Start,End);*
     - Ex: **substr.java**
+- How to find largest string Lexicographically Ex: **largeststr.java**
+- StringBuilder is a tool in Java that allows you to build and modify strings (words or sentences) efficiently.
+It’s like a set of building blocks where you can add, change, or remove pieces easily without creating a new set of blocks every time(Strings).